Professor Dr. Tanja Brühl,

 As part of integrated quality management, objectives are agreed between departments and central services and the Executive Board.
 This enables a close coupling of quality assurance and quality development and strategy formation.
 Monitoring ensures the sustainable implementation of the target agreements.

 The link between quality assurance and strategy can be illustrated by the four phases of the strategy quality cycle.
 Questions of quality assessment arise from the strategic analysis (1).
 Findings and recommendations of the evaluation are translated into action goals (2).
 The effectiveness of quality assurance results from the implementation of concrete measures (3), the success of which is monitored (4).
-The results of the monitoring/controlling are incorporated into a new strategic analysis (1).

 The integrated quality management of TU Darmstadt: